 Recently, we hosted Ian Desmond from the Colorado Rockies at our facility in Sarasota, FL.
-Ian is a long-time supporter and user of our batting tees, but today we showed him how a Tanner Tee is built.
+Ian is a long-time supporter and user of our batting tees, and on the baseball diamond he is a pleasure to watch.
+Today we showed Ian how a Tanner Tee is built.

 Founder of the company, Joe Tanner, remembers Ian buying his first tee back in high school.